How to Grow Satsuma Trees

 Pruning

-As satsuma trees have a habit of growing prostrate, pruning is essential to prevent hanging fruits from touching the ground.
-The best time to prune your tree is in early spring, after the danger of frost.
+Pruning is essential for satsuma trees, especially to prevent fruit from touching the ground.
+The best time to prune is in early spring, after the risk of frost.

 Propagating Satsumas